 Are used and leased cars covered under lemon laws?

-In other states, the lemon laws only specifically apply to new cars.
-However, it’s important to note that often, used vehicles are sold under a manufacturer’s warranty and/or a dealer’s warranty.
-In this case, you could still be protected and may qualify under the lemon laws.
+Don’t live in a state that explicitly protects used cars?
+You may have a workaround.
+Used vehicles purchased at a dealership may still be sold under a manufacturer’s warranty and/or a dealer’s warranty, which would fall under lemon laws.
 On the other hand, cars purchased from individual sellers, or private party sellers, may not be protected under lemon laws, especially if the car was sold “as is.”

 What is a lemon law buyback?